USD

 Enterisol Ileitis Vaccine

-Boehringer Enterisol Ileitis vaccine is Live, avirulent, oral vaccine used for the active immunization of pigs 3 weeks of age or older against Porcine Proliferative Enteropathy (Ileitis) caused by the bacterium Lawsonia intracellularis.
+Boehringer's Enterisol Ileitis vaccine is Live, avirulent, oral vaccine used for the active immunization of pigs 3 weeks of age or older against Porcine Proliferative Enteropathy (Ileitis) caused by the bacterium Lawsonia intracellularis.
+A WVA Veterinary Medicine.

 INDICATIONS